The jazz piano professor!7 years ago the seed to Spytunes and The Guitar Conspiracy was sown.

-I was struggling understanding music as a whole, I practised day and night in hope that one day the penny would drop.
+I was struggling understanding music as a whole, I practiced day and night in hope that one day the penny would drop.

-Living in a student house with no internet connection I used to take breaks from practising by going to the college library, scouting the internet for how modes really worked and other classic concepts most budding musicians wrestle with.
+Living in a student house with no internet connection I used to take breaks from practicing by going to the college library, scouring the internet for how modes really worked and other classic concepts most budding musicians wrestle with.